broadinstitute/monster-deploy/environments/README.md

 ### HCA
 Our HCA environment currently spans both "dev" and "prod" infrastructure.
-It will likely need to split in two once we move past the MVP stage of the project.
+It will likely need to split in two once we move past the MVP stage of the project.\
+(note that this appears to have been split into hca & hca-prod)

 ## Deploying an environment
 Environments are set up in stages.